Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Surveys are commonly used to determine all boundaries and features on a site, to determine easements and encroachments, as well as to satisfy local building codes and regulations.
 The location of underground features may limit or preclude where you place future structures or even vegetation on the site.
 At some point in the development process, you will likely need a survey.
 It seems most equitable for us to require the applicant proposing the split to provide this information.
 Moreover, surveys are legal documents that will hold up in court proceedings.

-We understand; however, the land division is considered a part of the development process.
-Following a parcel split, you might change your mind, your circumstances might change, and you may need to sell your property.
+Land division is considered a part of the development process.
+Following a parcel split, you might change your mind, your circumstances might change, and you may need to sell your property to a developer.
 This process is intended not only for the current property owners but also for future property owners.

 When a property is rezoned, all uses permitted within the new district are allowed.
 For example, even if the applicant is planning to start a restaurant in a General Business zoning district, at a later date the property could be used for other commercial uses like a convenience store or gas station, regardless of the ownership.
 A list of allowable zoning districts for each Plan Designation can be found in Article 4 of the Zoning Regulations.

 A change in a zoning district requires a public hearing before the Planning and Zoning Commission and final approval by the Board of Supervisors, another public hearing.

 Under ordinary circumstances, the process takes about 10 weeks.
 If extensive research such as an in-depth environmental or traffic analysis must be completed, the time needed to review the application could be longer.